Getting started at UC Berkeley

 4. Cal Rentals can help narrow your search.

-8. A few details about your finances.
+7. A few details about your finances.
+Cal Student Central (different from CalCentral) is the place for key university business related to financial aid, fees and billing, payments, disbursements, registration, and enrollment.
 Connect with your Graduate Student Affairs Officer (GSAO) about funding opportunities and program-specific next steps and details.
-If you will receive fellowships, stipends, and financial aid – sign up for Direct Deposit.
-Get familiar with residency.
-Non-residents should/may be required to establish residency and receive the benefit of paying lower resident tuition.
-This process should be started as soon as you arrive.
+If you will receive fellowships and awards – get familiar with disbursements, residency requirements, and sign up for Direct Deposit as soon as possible

-9. Make sure you’re vaccinated.
+10. Make sure you’re vaccinated.
 Review the Mandatory Immunizations Program for all immunization requirements and deadlines including Covid-19.

 Other important information for new students